-The Randstad Employer Branding Research report is the world’s largest independent research on employer branding, based on data from more than 100,000 people across 14 countries around the world.
-The research is completely unique in Australia, measuring the employer attractiveness of the country’s 150 largest commercial employers (by employee size).
+The Randstad Employer Branding Research report is the world’s most extensive independent research on employer branding, based on data from more than 100,000 people across 14 countries worldwide.
+The study is unique in Australia, measuring the employer attractiveness of the country’s 150 largest commercial employers (by employee size).

 Randstad Employer Branding Research Report